 The drawing-rooms and compartments, of which there is an ample number, each provided with individual lavatory and other conveniences assure complete privacy.
 They can be opened into suites of three or more rooms, very desirable for family parties.

-The gentlemen’s clubroom, containing a well-stocked buffet, is furnished as a comfortable lounging and smoking room, with easy armchairs, has writing desk and stationery, magazines, illustrated Weeklies and daily papers.
+The gentlemen’s clubroom, containing a well-stocked buffet, is furnished as a comfortable lounging and smoking room, with easy armchairs, has a writing desk and stationery, magazines, illustrated weeklies and daily papers.